top of page

 fully separated

-After it separates
+Butter After it separates

-Once it separates, turn off the mixer and pour the buttermilk into a clean container to be used in one of our fabulous buttermilk recipes.
+Once it separates, turn off the mixer and pour the buttermilk into a clean container to be used in one of my fabulous buttermilk recipes.
 (Layered Buttermilk Rolls are one of my favorites https://wisdompreserved.life/how-to-make-layered-buttermilk-rolls/) You can transfer the butter into a smaller bowl or use the mixing bowl for the next step.

 It’s time to rinse the butter.
 Pour cold water over the butter and using a spatula knead the butter flushing as many of the pockets of buttermilk out of the butter as you can.